Business Licenses and Taxes for The eBay & Amazon Seller

 Local Business License

-In general you will not need a local business license if you are operating out of your home, or if you rent office space where you are just working on the computer, storing merchandise -and you have no employees.
+Most cities and towns do not require a local business license if you are operating out of your home, or if you rent office space where you are just working on the computer, storing merchandise -and you have no employees.
 Check with your local Chamber of Commerce to learn about the requirements for your city (or county).

 State Sales Tax Number

-When you get a sales tax number, ask your state authority for a pamphlet or instructions that specify exactly what products and services are taxable.
-In many states, food, vitamins, periodicals, books, etc. are exempt from sales tax.
+When you get a sales tax number, ask your state authority for instructions that specify exactly what products and services are taxable.
+In most states, food, vitamins, periodicals and books are exempt from sales tax.
 In some other states low-cost clothing items can also be exempt.
-If you are selling one of these items, you need to know if they are taxable or not.
+If you are selling one of these, you need to know if they are taxable or not.

 Taxpayer Identification Number (TIN)

 This is not a license, but some people confuse it with one.
 A Taxpayer Identification Number is nothing more than a number the IRS uses to identify your business.
 Most people just use their social security number.
-As a business owner (even if you just started yesterday) you can also get an Taxpayer Identification Number (TIN) to use in place of your social security number.
+As a business owner (even if you just started yesterday) you can also get a Taxpayer Identification Number (TIN) to use in place of your social security number.
 If you are a sole proprietor, this is not mandatory and you can just use your SS number.
 However, I strongly recommend getting a TIN.
 This way you are not sharing your social security number with strangers.
 (Note: A TIN number is usually referred to as an EIN - Employer Identification Number.
 It is the same thing -and no, you don't need employees to get one).

-If you are incorporated, or you have any employees, you are required to get a TIN number.
-TINs are provided by the IRS.
-Go to the IRS website (www.irs.gov) and you can download the form and mail it in (IRS Form: W-9).
-A better way is to call the IRS at 800-829-4933.
-This is the fastest way to get a number because they give it to you immediately while you are on the phone.
+If you are incorporated, or you have any employees, you are required to get a EIN number.
+EINs are provided by the IRS.
+Go to the IRS website (www.IRS.gov) to apply for an EIN online Another way is to call the IRS at 800-829-4933.
+This is quick and simple because they give it to you immediately while you are on the phone.

-Even if you don't need a TIN number it is a good idea to get one.
-Besides keeping you from having to share you social security number with strangers, a lot of wholesale companies will take you more seriously if you have one.
-But remember, you will still need a sales tax or resale number to do business.
+Even if you don't need a TIN (or EIN) number, it is a good idea to get one.
+Besides allowing you to not share your social security number with strangers, most real wholesale suppliers will take you more seriously if you have one.
+However, remember, you will still need a sales tax or resale number to do business.

-Once you have a business license (sales tax number) in your own name you can register a DBA (doing business as) business name.
+Once you have a business license and/or a sales tax number in your name, you can register a DBA (doing business as) business name.
 You can use almost any name that isn't already taken in your state.
 Once you have a DBA registered, take this to a bank and open a business checking account in that name.
 In most states you can register several DBAs (I have four).

-When you select your checks, pick one of the large business-type checkbooks with room for more information than just the name and amount of the check.
-You can also get checks printed to use with Quicken or Quick Books if you use those programs.
+When you pick out your checks, select one of the large business-type checkbooks with room for more information than just the name and amount of the check.
+Your bank can also supply checks printed to use with Quicken or Quick Books, if you use those programs.

 Don't forget to use your resale number to avoid paying tax when purchasing shipping supplies.
-Most eBay sellers add a shipping and handling surcharge to the amount they charge for shipping.
-Since shipping is technically part of your product cost you do not have to pay sales tax on shipping supplies (although there are a few states who do).
+Many eBay sellers add a small shipping and handling surcharge to the amount the shipping costs.
+Since shipping is technically part of your product cost, in most states you do not have to pay sales tax on shipping supplies (although there are a few states who do).

-Lastly, once your business starts to make money, you will need to keep good business records for the purpose of paying taxes.
-Yes if you make money (more than $600 year profit) then you must claim the income and pay taxes to the IRS.
+Once your business starts, you will need to keep good business records for the purpose of paying taxes.
+Yes, if you make money (more than $600-year profit) then you must claim the income and pay taxes to the IRS.
 But remember -you only pay income tax on your profit, not your total sales or income.

 © 1999- Harry McGrath, Inc., DBA Skip McGrath, Auction Seller's Resource and Vision-One Marketing.
 All Rights Reserved.